pirate/squasher-browser-extension/README.md

 Extension to group browser tabs by URL domain into a new window.

+> [!WARNING]
-*WARNING: This may be buggy, it's designed for my own personal use and is not polished for the general public.*
+> *This may be buggy, it's designed for my own personal use and is not polished for the general public.*

 ## Features